-In the modern era of art galleries, particularly those with a focus on contemporary art, it’s hard to imagine not seeing example of Installation Art, but the concept only truly began to emerge in the 1970s, as the Modern Art era was fading and a postmodernist era was beginning.
-As a term Installation Art applies to anything that needs to be installed; typically sculptural, architectural, or conceptual, and usually created for a specific site and setting, they are often amongst the most critically and publicly discussed pieces of art, with galleries like the Tate Modern setting aside a vast area for temporary installations from a wealth of great contemporary artists.
+In the modern era of art galleries, particularly those with a focus on contemporary art, it’s hard to imagine not seeing example of installation art, but the concept only truly began to emerge in the 1970s, as the modern art era was fading and a postmodernist era was beginning.
+As a term installation art applies to anything that needs to be installed; typically sculptural, architectural, or conceptual, and usually created for a specific site and setting, they are often amongst the most critically and publicly discussed pieces of art.
+Contemporary major galleries, such as London’s Tate Modern, set aside a vast area for temporary installations from a wealth of great contemporary artists.

 Installation art grew from a merging of ideas reaching back as far as Dada, through movements like conceptual, video, and performance art, and focused heavily on evoking feelings, atmospheres, and responses in the viewer.
 Often using “readymade” materials and subjects, much like Dada, it diverges from traditional sculpture by focusing on conceptual meaning and idea over form, and always hopes to surprise the viewer.
 It is also by nature anti-commodification; site specific installations are a difficult if not pointless thing to sell and relocate, all round making this difficult art to value in the traditional sense.